 NEW MEMBERS ARE ALWAYS WELCOME

-The committee are as follows:
+The Current Club Committee are as follows:

 The Western Veteran & Vintage Motor Club was formed following the I.V.V.C.C Autumn Rally in 1977.
 This rally was held in Galway and a number of West Of Ireland enthusiasts got together with the idea of forming a local Vintage Car Club.

 The date was the 4th September 1977; well-known Dublin enthusiast Gay Brennan chaired the meeting.
 Malcolm Alexander was elected President: Tom Tuck, Chairman: Owen Quinn, Secretary and Emmett Boyle, Treasurer.
 Among those present were John Connor, Thomas Connor, Joe Crann, Mary Tuck, Tom Healy and Kevin Leahy.